atirek-ak/iCaLQ/README.md

 ## Caveats

-The calculator is in its version 1.0.0 and will undergo extensive testing.
-Currently only U1 & S1 leptoquark models are used, more leptoquark models will be added later.
+The calculator is in its version 1.0.0 and currently only U1 & S1 leptoquark models are used.
+You can refer to section [Adding a new leptoquark Model](#Adding-a-new-Leptoquark-Model) for adding your own leptoquark model.
 Any comments regarding the calculator can be emailed to [us](mailto:atirek.kumar@research.iiit.ac.in).

+## Adding a new Leptoquark Model
+Currently, we have added the models S1 & U1 to the leptoquark calculator.
+To add your own models to the calculator, you must have the cross-section & efficiency data generated for various mass points & decay processes.
+To add a model, called **X1**, follow these steps:
+1. Add the data in  directory.
+Follow the naming conventions used in the other models.
+   * `data/model/X1` should have 2 directories: `cross_section` & `efficiency`
+   * The `cross-section` directory should have _csv_ files with the same decay process names as used in the other models.
+   * The `efficiency` directory should have sub-directories with the same decay process names as used in the other models.
+Each decay process subdirectory in `efficiencies` should be followed by a coupling name(format: {quark index}{lepton index}{chirality}).
+Inside these directories there should be either _csv_ files named as _{mass value}.csv_ or in case of tau, subdirectories with integer mass value, with _csv_ files inside corresponding to the decay process tags.
+2. In `classes/branching_fraction.py` add the formula to compute the branching fraction for couplings in model **X1**, else the branching fraction will be taken as 0 by default.
+3. In `classes/custom_datatypes.py` , in class _KFactor_, add the K-factor value for **X1**, corresponding to all decay processes.
+If you are not sure about what value to use here, input it as 1.0.
+4. In `config/physics.json`, append **X1** to either _scalar_leptoquark_models_ or _vector_leptoquark_models_.

+That's it!
+You should be good to go.